Frequently Asked Questions

-We're happy to announce that we will be fully open to Medicare patients on April 1st, 2016 (no fooling).
+Patients with Medicare are welcome.
 Again, Medicare will cover tests and consults ordered.
 Medicare Advantage, however, is much more restrictive and requires their patients to get approval from a Medicare Advantage provider for tests and consults.

 What if I have Mainecare (Medicaid)?